4 Interiors Trends + Why We Follow Trends

 But on the other side, trends are not to be taken too seriously, either.
 Don't deny yourself the things you love to be trendy or to fit in.

 Look at what's other there and see if any of these trends interest you and then, add your own twist.
 If you dislike something, don't be afraid to voice it because I think the internet (especially blogs and Instagram) have become so fluffy and loaded with cheerful boastings of what! we! love! that we forget to talk about some of the things that we aren't finding so interesting at the moment.
 Discussing trends that you don't like can lead to movements and new trends, ones that don't aren't coming from large companies but from all of us who are out here experimenting with products each day.

 So with that, I'm going to briefly highlight 4 key trends Ambiente shared in an exhibition space at their fair.
 They hired external agency bora.herke.palmisano to show these trends so guests could admire, walk through, photograph and be inspired by what they saw.
 Ready?

-SO!
-Which trend collection from the four shown above, resonated the most with you and why?
+Which trend collection from the four shown above resonate the most with you, and why?